Hazard Communication "Employee Right to Know"

 wiring or other areas such as grounding flammables, etc.

-must correspond to any other contingency plans your company may have such as California's 'Business Contingency Plan', or Environmental Protection Agency
+plan and procedures must correspond to any other contingency plans your company may have such as California's 'Business Contingency Plan', or Environmental

-(EPA) requirements such as Tier II reporting.
-Also, your company should incorporate evacuation training, i.e. 'Fire Drills' and fire extinguisher training
+Protection Agency (EPA) requirements such as Tier II reporting.
+Also, your company should incorporate evacuation training, i.e. 'Fire Drills' and fire extinguisher

 Personal Protective Equipment